Historic Landscape Preservation and Programs

 2023 Historic Preservation Fundraiser hosted by the Magnolia District - Massee Lane Gardens

 Join us November 4, 2023 for a special day at Massee Lane Gardens in Fort Valley, GA.
 The nine acre garden holds one of the world's finest collections of camellias.
 The Garden began as the private garden of David C. Strother in the 1930s.
 Mr. Strother donated this land to the American Camellia Society for its headquarters in 1966.
-Additional gardens of roses, daffodils, daylillies, chrysanthemums, azaleas, flowering trees, annuals and perennials provide year round beauty.
-Details of the event will be available closer to the date.
+Additional gardens of roses, daffodils, daylilies, chrysanthemums, azaleas, flowering trees, annuals and perennials provide year round beauty.
+Click here for details and registration form.

-2022 Historic Preservation Fundaraiser hosted by the Azalea District - Lockerly Arboretum
+2022 Historic Preservation Fundraiser hosted by the Azalea District - Lockerly Arboretum

 Located in Milledgeville, the Lockerly Arboretum features extensive collections of rhododendron, azalea, camellia, conifers, irises, and daylilies.
 The event featured tours of the gardens and Rose Hill, the antebellum home on the property.
 Lunch was included provided by Comfort Farms, with a lecture on heirloom seeds.

 2021 Historic Landscape Preservation Fundraiser hosted by the Redbud District

 Redbud District hosted the 2021 HLP Fundraiser at the historic Hills and Dales Estate in LaGrange.
 The day featured tours of the home and garden, a lecture by the head horticulturist entitled “Heirloom Plants for Garden Fragrance,” and a box lunch.